-6 Month Separation Period is Required for Most Members
+6 Month Separation Period: Required for Most Members

 For members who are not 65 years of age on the effective date of retirement and have less than 38 years of recognized service credit by ATRS, you have a six month separation.
-If you are a July 1st retiree, you cannot return to work until January 1, 2018.
+If you are a July 1st retiree, you cannot return to work until January 1, 2019.

-1 Month Separation for Members with 38 or More Years of Service
+1 Month Separation Period: 38 or More Years of Service